rohitl17/data-512-homework_2/README.md

 wp_countries-no_match.txt - All countries for which there are no matches i.e., either the population dataset does not have an entry for the equivalent Wikipedia country, or vice-versa

 ### Consolidated Data
-wp_politicians_by_country.csv - Consolidated the remaining data that contains politicians data with population data into a single CSV file
+wp_politicians_by_country.csv - Refined data output with politicians mapped to countries and region, basically the data table used for analysis.